Procedures as Programs: Hierarchical Control of Situated Agents through Natural Language: Limitations and Future Work

 \section{Limitations and Future Work}

 The experiments demonstrate the benefit of our framework for encoding hierarchical procedural knowledge, especially under low-data or few-shot generalization regimes.
 However, due to the versatile nature of a complex procedure, the exact conditions and the concrete execution traces are not easy to enumerate.
 For example, we can heat food using a microwave, an oven or other appliances, each requiring distinct operations based on the status of that appliance (\eg whether the oven is preheated or not).
 One intuitive solution is to manually create libraries that cover most of the major procedures but fall back to atomic/reactive control when necessary.
 For example, as in \cref{code-future}, the program calls a reactor implemented as a the neural network ({\tt atomic\_reactor}) to predict atomic actions when using different appliance to heat an object, instead of exhaustively enumerating different conditional branches and their specific action sequences.
 This reactor could be trainable using REINFORCE, or simple maximum likelihood learning if supervision through action traces is available.
 Another interesting line of research is to automate the procedure library creation through mining and constructing structured procedural knowledge from Web~\cite{tenorth_understanding_2010, kunze2010putting}, or through extracting high-level procedures from corpora of atomic action sequences using unsupervised learning objectives like minimum description length encoding~\cite{ellis2020dreamcoder}.
-Though hierarchical procedural knowledge is ubiquitous in human's daily life, most existing NL instruction following benchmarks do not feature such complex, hierarchical procedures.
-Although there can be hierarchies embedded in vision-language navigation tasks~\cite{mattersim}, game playing through reading documentation~\cite{zhong2019rtfm} or through NL communication~\cite{suhr_executing_2019, jernite_craftassist_2019} and mobile phone navigation~\cite{li2020mapping}, the hierarchies are shallow at best, or the occasionally complex ones are limited in their breadth.
-This is potentially due to their emphasis on research questions regarding object grounding, spatial relations, interactions and others, and therefore focus less on procedure hierarchies.
-On the other hand, benchmarks that generate examples programmatically (\eg~IQA and ALFRED) often lack realistic and diverse conditional branching in their procedures, as opposed to more free-formed scenarios discussed above (\cref{code-future}).
-Finally, for those tasks that are more procedurally-complex~\cite{puig_virtualhome:_2018, jernite_craftassist_2019}, experiments are non-trivial due to the lack of automatic evaluation metrics for task completeness.
-Because of this, creating NL instruction following benchmarks that feature more realistic and diverse procedures is one final important direction for future work.